vmware-archive/hillview/docs/userManual.md

 [Hillview](https://github.com/vmware/hillview) is a simple cloud-based spreadsheet program for browsing large data collections.
 Currently the data manipulated is read-only.
-Users can sort, find, filter, transform, query, and chart data in some simple ways; several operations are performed easily using direct manipulation in the GUI.
+Users can sort, find, filter, transform, query, and chart data in simple ways;
+operations are performed easily using direct manipulation in the GUI.
-Hillview is designed to work on very large data sets (billions of rows), complementing tools such as Excel.
+Hillview is designed to work on very large data sets (billions of rows), with an interactive spreadsheet-like interaction style, complementing sophisticated analytic engines.
 Hillview can also be executed as a stand-alone executable on a local machine, but then the data size it can manipulate is limited by the available machine resources.

 Hillview attempts to provide fast data manipulation.
-The illusion of fast manipulation is provided by deferring work: Hillview only computes as much of the data as must be shown to the user.
+The speed is obtained by deferring work: Hillview only computes as much of the data as must be shown to the user.
 For example, when sorting a dataset, it only sorts the rows currently visible on the screen.
 Hillview performs all operations using a class